jaffamonkey/example-test-from-native-js-to-cucumberjs/docs/GUIDE.md

 # CI

-Now we know out build works on the build server, it's time to deploy to Netlify, using our `master`, so now we need to do a Pull Request from the `development` branch, which when merged will trigger a deploy to Netlify (we are now going to set that up)
+Now we know out build works on the build server, it's time to deploy to Netlify, using our `master`, so now we need to do a Pull Request from the `travis-ci` branch, which when merged will trigger a deploy to Netlify (we are now going to set that up)

 # Netlify